cogini/elixir-deploy-template/README.md

     [build-servers]
     web-server

-The host name here should match the `Host` name in your `.ssh/config` file.
+`[web-servers]` is a group of web servers. `web-server` is the hostname from `Host` line in your `.ssh/config` file. `[build-servers]` is the group of build servers.
+It can be the same as your web server.

-If you are using Ubuntu or Debian, add the host to the `[py3-hosts]` group, and it will use Python 3 on the server.
+If you are using Ubuntu or Debian, add the host to the `[py3-hosts]` group, and it will use the Python 3 interpreter that comes by default on the server.

-(The repo has multiple hosts in the groups for testing different OS versions, comment them out.)
+The repo has multiple hosts in the groups for testing different OS versions, comment them out.

 Test it by connecting to the server: